Ascendead Master

-"Ascendead Master" is the fourth single by Versailles, but their first single on a major label.
-Released on June 24, 2009, this is also the band's last single to feature original bassist Jasmine You.
-Both "Ascendead Master" and "Gekkakou" were "remastered" for their first major album Jubilee.
+"Ascendead Master" is the fourth single by the Japanese band Versailles, and their first for a major record label.
+Released on June 24, 2009, it was the band's last single to feature original bassist Jasmine You.
+Both "Ascendead Master" and "Gekkakou" were remastered for their first major album Jubilee.

-To accompany this single, Versailles created a fifteen-minute short movie, which is broken up into three acts.
-Each edition contains a different instrumental track used in the movie and each limited edition's DVD contains one act of the movie, as well as the promotional video for the title track.
+To accompany the single, Versailles released a fifteen-minute short film, which is broken up into three acts.
+Each edition contains a different instrumental track used in the film and each limited edition DVD contains one act of the film, as well as the promotional video for the title track.